lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

 * "edhocpath" - The SvcParamKey "edhocpath" is single-valued and its value MUST be a CBOR data item PATH_OUTER, which MUST be a CBOR byte string PATH_BSTR or a CBOR array.
 In the latter case, the array MUST include at least two elements, each of which MUST be a CBOR byte string PATH_BSTR.
 The SVCB RR MUST be considered malformed if the SvcParamValue ends within PATH_OUTER or if PATH_OUTER is malformed.

-  The value of each CBOR byte string PATH_BSTR is the binary representation of a CBOR sequence PATH_SEQ composed of 0 or more CBOR text strings.
+  The value of each CBOR byte string PATH_BSTR is the binary representation of a CBOR sequence PATH_SEQ composed of zero or more CBOR text strings.
 In particular, each PATH_SEQ specifies the URI path of an EDHOC resource at the server, with each CBOR text string within that PATH_SEQ specifying a URI path segment.

   The CDDL grammar describing the value of the SvcParamKey "edhocpath" is shown in {{fig-cddl-edhocpath-value}}.